fastscape-lem/fastscapelib/doc/source/guide_flow.md

 Fastscapelib implements a collection of efficient, state-of-the-art algorithms for flow routing (e.g., {cite:p}`Braun2013`, {cite:p}`Barnes2014`, {cite:p}`Cordonnier2019`).
-Those algorithms are optimized for LEMs (i.e., require updating the flow paths repeatedly) and may be run through a flexible and user-friendly API.
+Those algorithms are optimized for LEMs (i.e., require updating the flow paths repeatedly) and are accessible through a flexible and user-friendly API.

 (guide-flow-graph)=
 ## Flow Graph